ios-public-workshops/NewsFetcherWorkshops/Workshop3/Workshop3-Beautiful.md

     <img src="images/stack_view_without_outlets.png" title="UIStackView showing UILabels without IBOutlets set" alt="UIStackView showing UILabels without IBOutlets set">

 1. We're not quite there yet.
 We forgot to hook up our new labels as `IBOutlets`.
-We can also override the methods that return `textLabel` & `detailTextLabel` so that we don't need to change the code in `ViewController`. :nice:
+We can also override the methods that return `textLabel` & `detailTextLabel` so that we don't need to change the code in `ViewController`. :cool:

     ```swift
     class ArticleCell: UITableViewCell {